top of page

 Claire Carter and Andy Askey

-Claire has been winning awards since 2006 (see CV here), has written articles for Outdoor Photography Magazine, given hundreds of talks to camera clubs across the country and has been running workshops for over a decade.
+Claire has been winning awards since 2006 (see CV on About page), has written articles for Outdoor Photography Magazine, given hundreds of talks to camera clubs across the country and has been running workshops for over a decade.

 Andy has recently been awarded a CPAGB and has had images accepted in national and international exhibitions including a PAGB silver medal in the landscape section.